SliderWater/learngit/readme.txt

 The file is pushed to github.
 Create a new branch is quick.
 Creating a new branch is quick and simple.
-Creating a new branch is quick.
-This line is write for conflict.
+This file is just for test.
-This line is to solve conflict.